timeplus-io/docs/docs/viz.md

 * Data settings:
   * X-axis: a categorical column
-  * Y-axis: a numberic column
+  * Y-axis: a numeric column
   * Color: whether to show grouped data in either stack mode or dodge mode.
   * Update mode: append only, or show data points from the last timestamp, or choose a key column as show latest data value for each key value.

 * Format settings:
-  * X-axis title, Y-axis title, prefix/surfix, whether to show gride lines, show legend, or show data label
+  * X-axis title, Y-axis title, prefix/suffix, whether to show grid lines, show legend, or show data label

 ### Bar chart

-Simliar to Column chart, the only difference is data points are shown as horitiaal bars instead of vertical columns.
+Similar to Column chart, the only difference is data points are shown as horizontal bars instead of vertical columns.
 Best fit for show top-N values.

 ### Single value chart